Return to the search form Return to your search results

 Early Start Courses

 Students who study at Cork during the fall semester can choose to participate in one of their Early Start courses.
 Through the Early Start courses, students arrive in Cork about three weeks before the regular semester begins, and enroll in one of several courses exploring an aspect of Ireland’s unique culture or history.
 These courses are taught by local faculty, exclusively for study abroad students.
-You can learn more about the Early Start course options on Programmes Available to Visiting Students page.
+You can learn more about the Early Start course options on Cork’s website and clicking on the Early Start Semester link.

 The Early Start courses incur an additional fee, and participants must also pay for an additional three weeks of housing and food costs.
 You can find more information about the additional costs associated with the Early Start courses under the the Costs heading of our website.